AtlasDisease/locations/README.md

 cemetery = Cemetery("Blackjack", graves = [grave])
 church = HouseOfWorship("First", religion)
 stadium = Place("Kyle Field", PlaceTypes.STADIUM)
-university = Division("Texas A&M", AreaTypes.SCHOOL) #Can create a university like this
+university = Division("Texas A&M", AreaTypes.SCHOOL) #Can create a university-like object like this
-university = University("Texas A&M") #This is a better way
-neighborhood = Neighborhood("Downtown",
+university = Division("Texas A&M", SchoolTypes.UNIVERSITY) #Can create a university like this too which is more accurate university = University("Texas A&M") #This is the best way neighborhood = Neighborhood("Downtown",
                             subdivisions = [stadium])
 city = City("College Station",